Top Short Term Career Training Programs

 Completing a short-term job training program can be just the ticket for you to gain access to a rewarding career field.
-There are a surprising number of fields that you can enter without completing long degree programs.
-Here's a list of options to consider when you want to qualify quickly for a new occupation.
+There are a surprising number of fields you can enter without completing long degree programs.
+Here's a list of the top short-term training programs to consider when you want to qualify quickly for a new occupation.

 CNAs help patients to negotiate their daily activities such as eating, dressing, and bathing.
 Training programs are offered by the Red Cross, hospitals, community colleges, and online.
-Most programs can be completed in 4 - 6 weeks and require at least 75 hours of on-site training.
+Most programs can be completed in four to six weeks and require at least 75 hours of on-site training.

 Search in your browser for "CNA training" to find a list of options in your area.
 Search Indeed.com by "CNA" or "Certified Nursing Assistant" to see some of the jobs offered in your area.
 Some hospitals and nursing homes offer free training programs to candidates who make a commitment to work for their organization.

 Job Outlook – According to the Bureau of Labor Statistics (BLS), jobs for nursing assistants are projected to grow faster than the average for all occupations from 2016-2026.